NLnetLabs/domain/CONTRIBUTING.md

 docstrings and comments differently, highlighting docstring as more important.

-The docstring itself should consist of a headline giving a short summary of the purpose of the element is.
+The docstring itself should consist of a headline giving a short summary of the purpose of the element.
 This really is only a single line which forces it to stay short.
 More information can be given in additional lines separated by an empty docstring line.
 This information should include everything that may be odd or unexpected about the use of the element.